777388/RealTime/README.md

 ReverseLight: Backend recon regarding what was highlighted.

+PDFLight: backend PDF search of what you highlight

 SenseCurrentPresence: Sense current Presence related

 Strong: Determine the time and date, then accumulate from the selected text added to it from both sides anonymously placing the accumulation back into the characters before mapping out the numerical value.